akathor/KantoxTechTest/README.md

 - Every Non-Functional characteristic of quality has been covered for our hypothetical product.
 This means that we will cover only [Functional Suitability]().
 - Since the Technical Tests only include a specific functionality (Cashier System), we also exclude [Integration]() and [System Tests]() from the reach of this exercise.
 - For the Component Test coverage we will provide some User Stories with their specific Acceptance Criteria to emulate how the Product Managers should define the requirement.
-- We will have Jira tickets with mock ups for each Acceptance Criteria.
+- We will have Jira tickets with mock ups for each User Story.
 - We will use Gherkin as a syntax standard.

-### System Requirements Definition
+### Cashier System Requirement Definition

 As we mentioned in the Assumptions section, we will start providing a set of User Stories that allows us to create the set of Acceptance Tests.

 #### User Story 1:
 As a User
 I want to be able to select multiple products from a list
-So I can see the total price of the selected products
+So I can see the total price of the selected products in Cashier System

 ##### Acceptance Criteria 1.1
 __Feature__: Add products from product list

-*__Scenario 1.1.1__*: Add multiple products to Cashier
+*__Scenario 1.1.1__*: Add multiple products to Cashier System
 >_Given_ the user is authenticated as a valid user
 >_And_ the user can access to the product list
->_When_ the user selects a multiple products
+>_When_ the user selects multiple products one at the time
->_And_ the user selects multiple quantities for the selected products
+>_Then_ the quantities for the selected products increments with each selection by one (1)
->_Then_ Cashier Systems displays price per unit
+>_And_ Cashier Systems displays price per unit by product
->_And_ Cashier Systems displays price per product type (price x quantity)
+>_And_ Cashier Systems displays total price by product (price x quantity)
 >_And_ Cashier System displays total price for all selected products

 ##### Acceptance Criteria 1.2